 In fact Taki is comprised of a fine dining style Japanese restaurant and a separate ‘kaiten’ sushi bar.
 The menus are overseen by chef Kuniharu Okada who has nine years sushi training under his belt.
 In the restaurant Okada offers a complete menu of Japanese cuisine using ancient flavors to create both original and authentic dishes.
 If you’re thinking of making a reservation, consider asking about the seasonal multi-course tasting menu which must be booked in advance to give the chef time to prepare.

-Today though, I’m just here for a light lunch at the taki_food_conveyorsushi bar.
+Today though, I’m just here for a light lunch at the sushi bar.
 Inside, colored plastic plates glide around a T-shaped conveyor belt but the place itself has been decorated with an elegant touch.
 The walls and furnishings are predominantly black with the differing textures of matt paint, woven place settings and a metal grid staircase coming together to create a chic dining environment.

 As for the food, I selected a couple of sushi classics to get me started; sesame seed studded rolls filled with cooked shrimp, and seaweed wrapped salmon and avocado rolls.
 Both were delicious with the fresh and clean flavors that we’ve all come to expect from any quality sushi bar.